johnymontana/dgraph-client-app/README.md

   - Visual connection status indicators with real-time updates
   - Secure credential handling and connection state management

-- **📊 Schema Management**
+- **📊 Schema Management & Visualization**
   - View the current DQL schema with syntax highlighting
   - Edit and update the schema with real-time feedback
   - Support for all Dgraph schema types and directives
-  - Interactive schema visualization with graph representation
+  - **Advanced Schema Visualization**: Interactive graph representation of your database structure
+  - **Smart Data Analysis**: Automatically discovers types, predicates, and relationships from live data
+  - **Real-time Insights**: Shows instance counts and relationship mappings
+  - **Click-to-Inspect**: Interactive nodes and edges with detailed property panels

 - **💻 DQL Query Interface**
   - Execute DQL queries against your Dgraph instance